 How are you banking on me purchasing the next-tiered product?
 Is it through your email funnel?

-Adding Facebook Messenger chatbots to your marketing strategy by learning how to use QR codes in your digital products!
+What are we talking about?
+Adding Facebook Messenger chatbots to your marketing strategy by learning how to use QR codes in your digital products.

-It wasn’t up until recently that you needed to download an app to scan a QR code.
-But, it didn’t stop there.
+Thankfully, a lot has changed over the past couple of years regarding how to use QR codes.
+It wasn’t until recently that you needed to download an app to scan a QR code, but it didn’t stop there.

-Some QR codes were exclusive to certain apps, meaning, not all QR code scanners would work.
+Some QR codes were exclusive to certain apps, meaning not all QR code scanners would work.

 So, what exactly IS a QR code?

+Oh yeah, we said camera.
 All we have to do is open the camera app on our smartphone and hover over the QR code.

 We’ll then get a notification at the top of our screen asking us to Open in a specific app (Chrome, Messenger, etc.).

+It’s THAT easy.
 We can send our audience practically anywhere in the digital world.

-An in-app location, web page (sales, checkout, contact, booking, etc.), YouTube video, podcast episode, Facebook Messenger *wink wink*… The sky’s the limit!
+An in-app location, web page (sales, checkout, contact, booking, etc.), YouTube video, podcast episode, Facebook Messenger *wink wink*… The sky’s the limit.

-We bet you’re thinking a little differently about how to use QR codes now!
+We bet you’re thinking a little differently about how to use QR codes now.

 Remember when we said it wasn’t a big deal that someone passed on your tripwire?

-A QR code can still land the sale because you’ve strategically placed it on your lead magnet as a ‘next step’ if you will.
+A QR code can still land the sale because you’ve strategically placed it on your lead magnet as a ‘next step,’ if you will.

 So, instead of scouring a website or product page trying to figure out what product to buy next (don’t you just hate that?), you’ve simplified the process and cut out some insane overwhelm.

-Have you ever noticed how Netflix, Disney+, even Amazon will recommend something at the end of a movie or show?
+Have you ever noticed how Netflix, Disney+, and even Amazon will recommend something at the end of a movie or show?

 It’s pretty nice, isn’t it?
 Not having to worry about finding something similar to watch when all you wanted was to take a day off and not do a darn thing?